-If you are in the dog park let her go again
+If you are in the dog park let them go again, after the recall

-If you are in the dog park call your dog every 4 or 7 minutes with a happy voice, give him a really nice treat or have a quick play but then let him go again.
-Coming back does not mean the end of the fun.
+If you are in the dog park, call your dog every 4 or 7 minutes with a happy voice, give them a really nice treat or have a quick play, but then let them go again.
+Coming back should not signal to them that it is the end of the fun.
 Also reward when your dog is checking in with you.

 Never ever punish or rouse on a dog who came back

-Even if it took you 2 hours to get your dog to come back to you, you have to reward him for coming back.
-If you punish your dog it will only set back your training.
-Your dog just showed you that you have to improve your training.
+Even if it took 2 hours to get your dog to come back to you, you have to reward them for coming back.
+If you punish, it will only set back the progress you’re making with training.
+Your dog just showed you that you both need to improve your training.